Social pedagogy: United States

-This framework ensures that social pedagogues operate within a structured and legally defined environment, playing a crucial role in supporting children's well-being and development in Lithuania's education system.

 United Kingdom

 Various qualifications are now available in the UK, ranging from a Level 3 qualification to BA programmes to a master's degree.
 Since February 2017 the Social Pedagogy Professional Association has acted as a professional home for social pedagogy in the UK.
-As a membership organisation it has developed social pedagogy standards of proficiency and standards for education and training.

-Slovenia

-In Slovenia social pedagogues usually study at the university level.
-Social Pedagogy is offered as a Bachelor study programme and as Master programme after finishing the bachelor's degree.
-The academics separate Social Pedagogy from the social work and they look at them as at two separate disciplines.

 Taiwan

-In Taiwan, National Taiwan Normal University offers the only Department of Social Education (as know as "Adult and Continuing Education"), providing academic programs from bachelor's to master's and doctoral degrees.
-The department's affiliated Adult Education Research Center also serves as the credit certification authority for various community colleges across Taiwan.
+In Taiwan, National Taiwan Normal University offers the only Department of Social Education (known as "Adult and Continuing Education"), providing academic programs from bachelor's to master's and doctoral degrees.